kimkimani/guruspedia/content/articles/guide-to-creatinge-react-native-splash-screens-using-expo/index.md

 status: publish
 published: true
 url: /guide-to-creatinge-react-native-splash-screens-using-expo/
-title: Guide to Creatinge React Native Splash Screens Using Expo
+title: Guide to Creating React Native Splash Screens Using Expo
 description: Implement a splash screen on a React Native EXPO application.
 LIKE A PRO.
 You will will implement a Splash screen loading the logo of a React Native app.
 date: 2023-08-07T01:43:57-04:00
 topics: [React Native]
 excerpt_separator: <!--more-->
 images:
   - url: /guide-to-creatinge-react-native-splash-screens-using-expo/hero.jpg
-    alt: Guide to Creatinge React Native Splash Screens Using Expo
+    alt: Guide to Creating React Native Splash Screens Using Expo
 ---

 In this article, you will implement a splash screen on an expo application.
 A splash screen is the first screen displayed on the mobile application.
 It is typically non-interactive while the application is loading.

-Splash screens display the name or logo of the application.
+Expo Splash screens display the name or logo of the application.
 Splash screens can also be used to provide a progress bar or animation to indicate how much of the loading process has been completed.
 However, we will implement a Splash screen that loads the logo of an application.
 <!--more-->

 We will use the following: